Caring & Support

 Mi Shebeirach is a prayer for healing.
 These comforting words can be said on behalf of those who are ill.
 Whether friends or loved ones are struggling with physical, emotional or spiritual challenges, this prayer speaks to our desire for their healing.

 When you put a person onto the Mi Shebeirach List, it should be with person’s permission.
 Would the person like to be listed with their English or Hebrew name?
-Please include a contact name and telephone number so that Rabbi Peg may follow up with the person or with the member who placed the name on the list.
+Please include a contact name and telephone number so that Rabbi Berlin may follow up with the person or with the member who placed the name on the list.

 Our policy now states that the list will be limited to members and their immediate family (parents, grandparents, siblings and their spouses, children and their spouses, grandchildren and their spouses).
 Congregants are strongly encouraged to mention any person aloud at the appropriate time during the service, so we can pray for their improved health.

-Please contact Peggie Hannan or Lisa Spector with the names of individuals you would like to be included in the new list.
 Remember to have the person's name removed if the person no longer needs to be on the list.

-Thu, July 31 2025
+Fri, October 31 2025

 Upcoming Events